 saffron bread and butter pudding

-Saffron bread and butter pudding, leftover panettone put to good use, with a spice from a part of the world where the Christmas story originates.
-Fitting for Christmas feasting.
-A makeover pudding, where panettone moves from the realms of breakfast to celebratory pudding.
-The addition of Zejd’s saffron from the Bekaa Valley, Lebanon adds a whiff of the magical lands of the eastern Mediterranean.
-Its aroma marries so well with the rich fruit bread.
-The just set custard infused with saffron is a rich golden colour.
+Saffron bread and butter pudding turns leftover panettone into a pudding with a spice from a part of the world where the Christmas story originates.
+A makeover pudding, where panettone moves from the realms of breakfast to celebratory feasting.
+Zejd’s saffron from the Bekaa Valley adds a whiff of the eastern Mediterranean.
+Its aroma marries well with the enriched bread studded with fruit and candied peel, turning the just set custard into a rich golden colour.
 Bread and butter pudding becomes regal!

-We used Simon Hopkinson’s recipe from Roast Chicken and other Stories.
+We based ours on Simon Hopkinson’s recipe from Roast Chicken and other Stories.
 As he says, it can be a delicious thing if it is made with good ingredients.
-A well made panettone, studded with fruit and nuts, needs only milk, eggs and sugar, and a pinch of saffron to become a pudding fit for a magi.
-We ground the strands of saffron in a pestle and mortar so that it infuses in the warm creamy milk better.
-But if you don’t have one, left whole, the strands will still turn the milk a golden hue.
-If you can, leave the panettone for 30 minutes before cooking, so the bread can absorb the custard, as Hopkinson suggests.
-We put our dish in a roasting tin of cold water, bain-marie style, so the custard cooked evenly and gently in the oven.
+We warmed the saffron strands gently for 30 secs before grinding them in a pestle and mortar.
+This helps it infuse better in the warm creamy milk.
+But if you don’t have time, left whole, the strands will still turn the milk a golden hue.
+Leaving the custard for 30 minutes before cooking as Hopkinson suggests, allows the panettone to absorb the liquid.
+We put our dish in a roasting tin of cold water, bain-marie style, so the custard cooks evenly and gently in the oven.

 serves 4